Cushion Cut Diamonds | Guide, Proportions, L/W Ratios

 Under this scenario, the buyer decides to give up on one C to get a big stone that is very strong in the other 3Cs.
 We recommend giving up on the color in this option and maximizing clarity and cut.

 While significant inclusions do affect the brilliance of a diamond, a slight yellow hue or tint does not affect its fire, scintillation, and brilliance as much.
-Some shoppers also prefer warmer colors, such as the J to M range.
-If you go for this option, IGI or HRD-graded diamonds are also recommended, as these labs do not have any significant incentives to misgrade diamonds in this color range.
+Some shoppers prefer warmer colors, such as the J to M range.
+IGI or HRD-graded diamonds are also recommended if you go for this option, as these labs do not have any significant incentives to misgrade diamonds in this color range.

 Cushion Cut Budget Choices